 When we did a full review of the Solgaard Lifepack last year I was really impressed by the idea of having a solar power bank integrated (and fully functional) into a backpack design.

-Being made from recycled ocean plastics, the Solgaard Lifepack earns big sustainable backpack points as one of the few backpacks on this list who employ both solar power and ocean plastic to create a sleek, functional backpack for digital nomads and travelers.
+Being made from recycled plastic sourced from the ocean, the Solgaard Lifepack earns big sustainable backpack points as one of the few backpacks on this list that employ both solar power and ocean plastic to create a sleek, functional backpack for digital nomads and travellers.